-Doctoral Dissertation Research 999
+999 Doctoral Dissertation Research

 Fall, Spring, Summer.
 1 to 24 credits.
-A student may earn a maximum of 99 credits in all enrollments for this course.
-R: Open only to doctoral students in the Department of Fisheries and Wildlife.
+A student may earn a maximum of 36 credits in all enrollments for this course.
+R: Open to doctoral students in the Department of Fisheries and Wildlife.

-Doctoral dissertation re
+Doctoral dissertation research.